 - Email yourself the document and open your email on a lab computer, open document and print.

 - Upload your document to your NDSCS OneDrive account, open said account on a lab computer and print.

 Can I make copies?

 Students and employees can use the scanner to scan the pages you need to a .PDF and send it to your email.
 From there, you can open your email from any student lab computer and print your scanned documents.

 No. Please visit the Customer Service Desk located in the Hektner Student Center.

 I am not an employee or student at NDSCS.
 Can I park on campus?

 A visitor lot is available in front of the library (on the South side entrance) in which visitors can park.
 If that lot is full, or a visitor needs to park closer to another building, library staff have one-day parking passes available for legitimate users.
 Please ask a staff member for more information.
-If the visitor is an employee/student within the Tri-College University (which includes Concordia College, Minnesota State Community and Technical College, Minnesota State University Moorhead, and North Dakota State University) and has a parking pass visible in their vehicle for their local institution, campus police will honor that parking pass.
-With any questions, contact campus police at 701-671-2233.
+If the visitor is an employee/student within the Tri-College University (which includes Concordia College, Minnesota State Community and Technical College, Minnesota State University Moorhead, and North Dakota State University) and has a parking pass visible in their vehicle for their local institution, police will honor that parking pass.
+With any questions, contact police at 701-671-2233.

 How do I log on to Wi-Fi?

 Guests on campus can connect to the NDSCS Guest wifi.
 Library staff at the circulation desk can provide you with the NDSCS Guest wifi password.